Quick! Let’s test your Jeopardy! knowledge.

-The equity in your home starts with the down payment you put into it when you make the initial purchase.
+Back to equity, though: The equity in your home starts with the down payment you put into it when you make the initial purchase.
 Then, over time, you build more and more equity as you pay down the principal balance of your loan while at the same time your property’s market value appreciates.

 You can calculate your home equity with the following example formula for a home worth $500,000: